Access the Airflow web interface

 --location=LOCATION

-The Airflow web server access parameters don't depend on the type of your environment.
+The Airflow web server access parameters don't depend on your environment's networking configuration.
 Instead, you configure web server access separately.
 For example, a Private IP environment can still have the Airflow UI accessible from the internet.

-It is not possible to configure the allowed IP ranges using private IP addresses.
+It's not possible to configure the allowed IP ranges to be private IP addresses.

 Console